ceejbot/modcache/README.md

-    game            Get Nexus metadata about a game by slug help            Prints this message or the help of the given subcommand(s) latest          Show 10 mods most recently added for a game mod             Fetch info about a mod by id and game populate        Populate the local cache with mods tracked for a specific game tracked         Fetch your list of tracked mods trending        Show the 10 top all-time trending mods for a game updated         Show the 10 mods most recently updated for a game validate        Test your Nexus API key; whoami
+    game            Get Nexus metadata about a game by slug help            Prints this message or the help of the given subcommand(s) latest          Show 10 mods most recently added for a game mod             Display detailed info for a single mod populate        Populate the local cache with mods tracked for a specific game track           Track a specific mod
+    tracked         Fetch your list of tracked mods trending        Show the 10 top all-time trending mods for a game untrack         Stop tracking a mod
+    updated         Show the 10 mods most recently updated for a game validate        Test your Nexus API key; whoami
 ```